Skip to content

 Three-card comparison of Gettington sectional QVC cookware and Overstock mattress with each financing offer

 Gettington’s catalog covers furniture, kitchenware, decor, and apparel.
-We placed a real order for a $312 sectional and were offered 24-month interest-free financing at checkout.
-Customer service replied to our return question in roughly 4 hours.
-Gettington’s shopping FAQ states that automatic credit-line increases trigger after several on-time payments, which matched what we saw on our account dashboard before we closed it.
+A larger furniture order like a sectional can qualify for 24-month interest-free financing at checkout.
+Gettington’s shopping FAQ states that automatic credit-line increases trigger after several on-time payments.

 QVC’s “Easy Pay” splits an order across 4 to 6 monthly payments at zero interest.
-The pull for shoppers leaving Fingerhut is QVC’s 30-day return window with no restocking fee.
-In our experience the refund posted within a few days of the carrier scan.
+The pull for shoppers leaving Fingerhut is QVC’s 30-day return window with no restocking fee, and refunds typically post within a few days of the carrier scan.
 Fingerhut, by contrast, charges a 20% restocking fee on most BNPL returns.

 If you find yourself comparing return policies across stores, our guide to Amazon archived orders covers how to keep a clean record of past purchases.

-Overstock rounds out the home category for bedding, rugs, and brand-name furniture.
-We found a queen mattress for $284 with a 12-month interest-free promotion.
-Overstock’s published return policy is the cleanest of any site we tested; we returned a small lamp without a restocking fee and got a full refund within a week.
+Overstock rounds out the home category for bedding, rugs, and brand-name furniture, often with 12-month interest-free promotions on items like a queen mattress.
+Overstock’s published return policy is the cleanest of any site here: returns ship without a restocking fee and full refunds post within about a week.

 If your shopping account ever gets locked, our guide on what to do when an Amazon account goes on hold covers the same recovery playbook most large retailers use.